What’s New?

 The Importance of Appointing a Successor Trustee

 The nominee realty trust (commonly referred to as a “nominee trust” or “realty trust”) is an entity unique to Massachusetts that may be familiar to many homeowners in the Commonwealth.
-Despite what its name suggests, a nominee realty trust does meet the legal definition of an actual trust.
-In a traditional trust, the trustee has an affirmative duty to administer the trust pursuant to its terms and is authorized to take the necessary actions to carry out the purposes of
+Despite what its name suggests, a nominee realty trust does not meet the legal definition of an actual trust.
+In a traditional trust, the trustee has an affirmative duty to administer the trust pursuant to its terms and is authorized to take the necessary actions to carry out the purposes

 Read More...